ssbb/tako/README.md

 The top plate was tested by me using Deskeys parts only.
 The build on the picture using:

 1. DES Carrot 35g domes
-2. DES housings (clear)
+2. DES Volcano springs
-3. DES sliders
+3. DES Housings (Clear)
+4. DES Sliders
-4. DES silencing rings #7
+5. DES Silencing rings #7

 > **Note**
 > If you going to use DES V3/Carrot domes then it's recommended to get DES Volcano springs to avoid sping crunch.